vltanh/network-generation/INSTALL.md

 Each generator is independent.
 Install only the generators you plan to use — each section below is self-contained.
 If you want `--run-stats` or `--run-comp`, also follow [Optional: run-stats and run-comp](#optional-run-stats-and-run-comp).

-Dependency policy: prefer `conda` main channel or `pip` over `conda-forge`. `graph-tool` is the one unavoidable conda-forge dep (not packaged on PyPI, not on conda main).

 ## `sbm`

 Python deps: `numpy`, `pandas`, `scipy`, `graph-tool`.